Tobacco smoking: Social attitudes and public health

 In 1954, the British Doctors Study, a prospective study of some 40 thousand doctors for about 2.5 years, confirmed the suggestion, based on which the government issued advice that smoking and lung cancer rates were related.
 In January 1964, the United States Surgeon General's Report on Smoking and Health likewise began suggesting the relationship between smoking and cancer.

 As scientific evidence mounted in the 1980s, tobacco companies claimed contributory negligence as the adverse health effects were previously unknown or lacked substantial credibility.
 Health authorities sided with these claims up until 1998, from which they reversed their position.
-The Tobacco Master Settlement Agreement, originally between the four largest US tobacco companies and the Attorneys General of 46 states, restricted certain types of tobacco advertisement and required payments for health compensation; which later amounted to the largest civil settlement in United States history.
+The Tobacco Master Settlement Agreement, originally between the four largest US tobacco companies and the attorneys general of 46 states, restricted certain types of tobacco advertisement and required payments for health compensation, which later amounted to the largest civil settlement in United States history.

 Social campaigns have been instituted in many places to discourage smoking, such as Canada's National Non-Smoking Week.

 From 1965 to 2006, rates of smoking in the United States declined from 42% to 20.8%.
 The majority of those who quit were professional, affluent men.
 Although the per-capita number of smokers decreased, the average number of cigarettes consumed per person per day increased from 22 in 1954 to 30 in 1978.
-This paradoxical event suggests that those who quit smoked less, while those who continued to smoke moved to smoke more light cigarettes.
+This paradoxical event suggests that those who quit smoking smoked less, while those who continued to smoke moved to smoke more light cigarettes.
 The trend has been paralleled by many industrialized nations as rates have either leveled-off or declined.
-In the developing world, however, tobacco consumption continues to rise at 3.4% in 2002.
+In the developing world, however, tobacco consumption continued to rise at 3.4% in 2002.
 In Africa, smoking is in most areas considered to be modern, and many of the strong adverse opinions that prevail in the West receive much less attention.
-Today Russia leads as the top consumer of tobacco followed by Indonesia, Laos, Ukraine, Belarus, Greece, Jordan, and China.
+In 2008, Russia (70.2%), Indonesia (65.3%), Belarus (63.6%), Ukraine (63.3%), Laos (62.5%), Greece (62.4%), Jordan (61.7%), Tonga (61.1%), China (60.8%), and North Korea (59.5%) were ranked the first by adjusted prevalence estimate of the percent of male population smoking tobacco.